Leadership Summit for Women

 The Leadership Summit for Women creates a place to develop and advance leaders, while creating an opportunity for all women and allies to share experiences, skills, and plans for growth and development.
 The Summit will also provide a local network of mentors and supports for women in the Hamilton community.

-Last year, the conversations made a big impact.
+These last two years, the conversations made a big impact.
 We trended on Twitter and were able to open up the conversation beyond our conference.

 Speakers and Workshops